maliksyria/depth_estimation_ros/README.md

-# depth_estimation_ros
+# Scaled_Metric_Depth_Estimation_ROS
-A ROS node for generating scaled metric depth estimation using MiDaS from https://github.com/isl-org/MiDaS/tree/master/ros and to generate point cloud of the estimated map.
+A ROS node for generating scaled metric depth estimation using MiDaS from https://github.com/isl-org/MiDaS/tree/master/ros and to generate point cloud of the estimated metric depth point cloud.

 To use it PyTorch +1.7 should be there with CUDA +11.0, PyTorch should be installed in this way:
 ~~~